pisoj/og-nettools/README.md

 <img src="/app/src/main/ic_launcher-playstore.png" style="width: 12rem" />

 ## OG Network Tools
 A modern network toolbox built to feel like the original android apps **without jank**.
-Open and download **instantly**, seriously it's well **under 200KB!**
+Downloads and opens **instantly**, seriously it's well **under 200KB!**
-Why? - Becouse today's apps tend to feel slow and janky on anything but the latest hardware, no more.
+Why? - Because today's apps tend to feel slow and janky on anything but the latest hardware, no more.

 **Device support** - All devices running **Android 3.0** and above are supported!